Kinross Wolaroi School: Rowing

+Rowing begins in junior years, where students are introduced to the sport through their Physical Education classes.
 Since 2021, Kinross Wolaroi has held the title of top performing school at the NSW State Championships.

 Cadet Unit (KWSCU)

 The Kinross Wolaroi School Cadet Unit (KWSCU) was established over 60 years ago, and has a unit strength of 300 cadets.
-KWSCU is a member of the Australia Services' Cadet Scheme, with a total enrolment of approximately 23,000 cadets Australia-wide.
-Unless a student is selected in the band or orchestra, membership of the Cadet Unit is compulsory for all students in semester two of Year 7, Year 8 and the first semester of Year 9, with further service encouraged following the award of rank.
+KWSCU is a member of the Australia Services' Cadet Scheme.
+Unless a student is selected in the band or orchestra, membership of the Cadet Unit is compulsory for all students in semester two of Year 7, Year 8 and the first semester of Year 9.
 A camp, bivouacs and leadership courses are held annually.
 The unit parades through Orange on Anzac Day, and also conducts a farewell parade to Senior Cadets (Year 12) and band members, and in recent years a Ceremonial Parade on Open Day.
 A formal mess night is held annually for the Senior Cadets and Band members, their parents, and officers.

 Each platoon is commanded by a Cadet Under Officer (CUO), with the assistance of a Platoon Sergeant (SGT), and is divided into three sections, with each led by a Corporal (CPL).
 Rank is attained after a cadet with suitable experience attends and passes the relevant promotion course.
-Typically, a CUO is in Year 11, and has served for four years in the cadet corp.

 Music and performing arts

-Kinross Wolaroi has a variety of music ensembles that students are encouraged to join including - Orchestra, Concert and Marching Band, Chamber Ensembles, Chamber Strings, String Quartets, Chamber Choir, and Vox Ensemble.
+Ensembles include orchestra, concert and marching band, chamber ensembles, chamber strings and choral groups.
 Each ensemble performs at school events and ceremonies including the Kinross Wolaroi Performing Arts Festival.
-The school also offers private tuition in woodwind, brass, strings, percussion, piano, speech and drama, voice and guitar.

-The Kinross Wolaroi School drama programme perform a musical annually at the Orange Civic Theatre.
+The school offers private tuition in woodwind, brass, strings, percussion, piano, voice and guitar.
+The School also stages an annual musical at the Orange Civic Theatre.

-The Regional Engagement Enterprise (TREE)
+Other Activities

 In 2017, Kinross Wolaroi School launched The Regional Engagement Enterprise (TREE) initiative, which provides community-based learning experiences, especially opportunities in local agribusinesses, for all students from Kindergarten to Year 12.

-Other activities

-In addition to sport, music, and the Cadet Unit, a number of other activities are available to students.
-These include: the Duke of Edinburgh Award Scheme, stud cattle, cattle paraders, ski tour, public speaking, debating, art club, archives, computer club, photography club, crusaders, community service, peer support, young achievers, student representative council and library.
+The School participates in the Duke of Edinburgh Award Scheme, stud cattle, cattle paraders, ski tour, public speaking, debating, art club, archives, computer club, photography club, crusaders, community service, peer support, young achievers and a student representative council.